London's office market resists Brexit flight risk

 WARNING SHOTS

-One of the reasons is that major banks reckon there is no easy alternative to London, home to the European headquarters of the likes of Bank of America Merrill Lynch (BAC.N), Morgan Stanley (MS.N), JPMorgan (JPM.N) and Citi (C.N).
+One of the reasons is that major banks reckon there is no easy alternative to London, home to the European headquarters of the likes of Bank of America Merrill Lynch, Morgan Stanley, JPMorgan and Citi.

 "Nowhere else has scale, nowhere has a major market in this time zone.
 Nowhere comes close to London," said one senior executive at an investment bank, speaking on condition of anonymity.

-Reflecting this, Swiss bank UBS (UBSG.S) is preparing to move into a newly built 65,000 square meter City base, and construction is underway to create a 111,500 square meter European headquarters for Goldman Sachs (GS.N).
+Reflecting this, Swiss bank UBS is preparing to move into a newly built 65,000 square metre City base, and construction is underway to create a 111,500 square metre European headquarters for Goldman Sachs.

 But despite the resilience of London's rental market, there are signs that investors are retreating as the referendum nears.